cpraveen/numa/newton.md

 f(x) = \exp(x-x_0) - \frac{3}{2} - \arctan(x-x_0)
 $$

 where $x_0$ is some large number, e.g., $x_0 = 10^{10}$.
-The root lies around $x_0$ and due to finite precision of floating point numbers, we cannot compute it to good absolute tolerance, but only to relative tolerance.
+The root lies around $x_0$ and due to finite precision of floating point numbers, we cannot expect to compute it to good absolute tolerance, but only to relative tolerance.

 Define the function and its derivative.